kai687/sphinxawesome-theme/docs/demo/code.rst

 .. note::

-   It is currently not possible to have both syntax highlighting *and* markup rendering for code blocks in Sphinx.
+   It's currently not possible to have both syntax highlighting *and* markup rendering for code blocks in Sphinx.